Gilaverbuch/FD_2D_WAVE/README.md

 # FD_2D_WAVE
 2D finite difference wave propagation.
-In progress...For now it simulates propagation in horizontally layered media
+In progress.For now it simulates propagation in horizontally layered media

 To compile the program run "make" in the terminal.
 It uses GNU g++ compiler.
 "./wave" will run the program.
 Results are saved to the results directory.